 6 – WHAT TYPE OF FEEDBACK DO YOUR PRODUCTS GET?

 For example, selling a moisturizer deemed “perfect for summer” is open to interpretation.
 Some people prefer lightweight oils for summer while others want oil-free options to avoid that greasy feeling.
-The moisturizer is likely to be too light for some, too heavy for others and could result in mixed reviews.
+The moisturizer is likely to be too light for some but too heavy for others, and could result in mixed reviews.

 On Etsy, a negative review is permanent (unless it violates policies).